RobinNagpal/dune-analytics/src/compound/asset-analysis/top-100-holders/popular-asset-holdings/README.md

   )
 ```

 DEX CEX addresses CTE retrieves a list of known centralized and decentralized exchange addresses for the given blockchain.
+DEX addresses comes from two tables as `dex.addresses` doesnt have all the DEX addresses so union them with addresses from `dex.trades`.

 ```sql
 dex_cex_addresses AS (